cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 ------------

 * [Node & npm](https://github.com/joyent/node/wiki/Installation "Node Installation Guide") - If you don't have Node or npm installed, the above link should be easy to follow.
-* [Bower](https://github.com/bower/bower#installing-bower "Bower Installation Guide") - If you don't have Bower installed, the above link should be easy to follow.

 Getting Started
 ---------------